jatking03/Information_Systems_Project/README.md

-# Welcome to your Lovable project
+# Welcome to your 6th project

 ## Project info